forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 Then, all you have to do is make sure your server redirect to this file in case of a 404.
 If you’re not familiar on how to set up a server redirect, check out this [overview](https://gohugo.io/templates/404/) on different ways to go about it.

-## Level 2 : Teams and Sports
+## Adding Teams and Sports

-Great job, you just built a simple but fully functioning API using Hugo’s Output formats and templating.
-Don’t stop now!
-Let’s add some additional features.
+Great job!
+You just built a simple but fully functioning API using Hugo’s Output formats and cusotm templates.
+While we're on a roll, let’s keep going with some additional features.

-**Team section**
+## Adding Teams
 A lot of these steps are similar to creating the endpoint for `players`.
 First, we’ll add a `teams` section to our content directory and add team `.md` files.
 We’ll create `/content/teams/sly-turtles.md`.

     ---